Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: The AMPT Model

 For the analysis presented here, the event samples are generated using the SM mode of the AMPT (\textit{Ampt-v1.26t9b-v2.26t9b}) model.
-To better align with ALICE experimental data, the Lund string fragmentation parameters $a$ and $b$ were set to 0.55 and 0.15 GeV$^2$ respectively.
+The Lund string fragmentation parameters are set to $a$ = 0.55 and $b$ = 0.15 GeV$^{-2}\,$, following the standard tuning used in the AMPT model to reproduce charged-particle multiplicities and bulk particle production in relativistic heavy-ion collisions \cite{{Lin2005}}.
+These parameters primarily control the longitudinal momentum distribution and transverse mass suppression in the Lund fragmentation function and are therefore constrained by global observables such as multiplicity and transverse momentum ($p_{\rm{T}}$) spectra.
 Furthermore, the parton cross-section is adjusted by setting the QCD coupling constant $\alpha_s$ = 0.33 and the screening mass $\mu$ = 2.256 fm for gluons in the QGP.
-For these parameters, events for different centrality classes (10$\%$-20$\%$, 20$\%$-30$\%$, 30$\%$-40$\%$, 40$\%$-50$\%$ and 50$\%$-60$\%$) are generated for the Xe--Xe collisions at $\sqrt{s_{\rm{NN}}}$~=~5.44~TeV where the centrality percentile values of the impact parameter are taken from Ref.~\cite{CERN:Enterria2018}.
-The density distributions of the charged particles in the pseudorapidity interval of $|\eta|\le 2.0$, for different collision centrality ranges discussed above, are compared with that from the ALICE data points for the same centrality percentiles as are shown in Fig.~\ref{fig:figure1}.
+For these parameters, events for different centrality classes are generated for Xe--Xe collisions at $\sqrt{s_{\rm{NN}}}$~=~5.44~TeV where the centrality percentile values of the impact parameter are taken from Ref.~\cite{CERN:Enterria2018}.
+The density distributions of the charged particles in the pseudorapidity interval of $|\eta|\le 2.0$, for different collision centrality ranges, are compared with those from the ALICE data points~\cite{ALICE:2018collab} for the same centrality percentiles as are shown in Fig.~\ref{fig:figure1}.
 Also the normalized charged particle density distributions as a function of number of participants are shown in Fig.~\ref{fig:figure2}.
-These figures show that the event sample generated with the AMPT model has qualitative agreement with the experimental data from the ALICE~\cite{ALICE:2018collab} experiment at LHC and is a suitable candidate for further analysis to investigate the scaling behaviour of the charged particle generation so as to get an insight into the particle production mechanism and the order of the quark-hadron phase transition.
+These figures show that the event sample generated with the AMPT model has qualitative agreement with the experimental data from the ALICE~\cite{ALICE:2018collab} experiment at LHC and is a suitable candidate for further analysis to investigate the scaling behaviour of the charged particle generation so as to get an insight into the baseline particle production mechanism and the order of the quark-hadron phase transition.